 What a great question.

-The issues around deck load capacity is one I receive often from visitors asking how much weight they should design their deck for.
+The question around deck load capacity is one I receive often from visitors asking how much weight should they design their deck for.

 discussion quickly leads to the overall strength of the framed

 structure.
 But that is only one part of it.

 That is because any analysis of what load a structure may bear upon itself and its foundation must involve the support post network and soil bearing capacity.

 It truly is a system - not unlike a chain - where the weakest link will lead to the failure of the deck.

 Many people are intimidated with trying to figure out the load capacity for a deck.

 Even some contractors are not sure where to begin so they just over build – which may be entirely unnecessary and cost you more money.
 Another problem that can arise from over building is a sinking deck.

 Yes, even if you build a strong deck it can gradually sink into the soil if you do not consider the size of footings with respect of the load for the deck.
 Once your deck starts sinking it can rip the ledger board away from the house or you will have to jack up the sunken area, excavate and pour a new larger footing.

 That is what we will cover in the second half of this article.